codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 To pass the reports to the next step, you need to place them anywhere in the [Codefresh volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) that is automatically shared between all Codefresh steps.

+>**TIP**:
->You can also leave the test results in the project folder that was checked out from Git, as this folder is already inside the shared Codefresh volume.
+  You can also leave the test results in the project folder that was checked out from Git, as this folder is already inside the shared Codefresh volume.

 Therefore, once you create the reports with your testing framework, make sure to copy them to `{% raw %}${{CF_VOLUME_PATH}}{% endraw %}` which is the [Codefresh variable]({{site.baseurl}}/docs/pipelines/variables/) that points to the shared volume.